understand the impact

 Here are some talking points that can help.

-Electric usage would be roughly 12% of Nevada County's yearly energy consumption.
+Electric usage would be roughly 12% of Nevada County's total yearly energy consumption and 100% of usage for all of our current businesses combined.

 Ongoing energy consumption would be roughly equivalent to adding 5000 new homes.